datawire/ambassador-docs/docs/cloud/latest/security/api-keys/manage-keys.md

 ## Create a key

-To create a key, click on **CREATE API KEY**, and provide a name & a description:
+To create a key, click on **CREATE API KEY**, and provide a name and description:

 <p align="center">
   <img src="./../../../images/security-filters-api-keys-create.png" width="600"/>